Chapter Eight: Know Your Truth: Plot

 Barry (Bill Hader) visits Fuches (Stephen Root) at his hotel room, and punches his initially delighted mentor.
 Barry takes his share of the money and leaves saying that he is done with his criminal life.

 Angry, Fuches goes to Goran (Glenn Fleshler) and offers a partnership to kill him.
 However, Goran instead brings Vacha's twin, Ruslan (Mark Ivanir) to kill Fuches while he goes to kill Barry.
 Hank (Anthony Carrigan) calls Barry to tell him about Goran, telling him to leave town.
 Meanwhile, Moss (Paula Newsome) and her LAPD colleagues get a warrant for Goran.

 Failing to find Barry, Goran returns to see that Ruslan wasted time building a pillory and decides to kill Fuches himself.
 Before he can do so, Barry kills him and his henchmen and frees Fuches.
 Barry takes Fuches to Hollywood Burbank Airport, gives him all the money and tells him to leave the city, as he is done with his criminal life.
 Meanwhile, Hank and the remaining henchmen discover Goran's corpse before the authorities arrive.
-They flee and are accepted by Cristobal's (Michael Irby) Bolivian gang.
+They flee and are welcomed into Cristobal's (Michael Irby) Bolivian gang.
 Police blame recent events on Taylor and Ryan Madison having conspired to get the Chechens and the Bolivians to fight each other and close the case.

 Barry tells Sally (Sarah Goldberg) that he plans to quit the class, but she convinces him to stay and to act alongside her in an adaptation of The Front Page.
 A few weeks later, Barry and Sally are now in a relationship and are staying with Gene (Henry Winkler) and Moss at Gene's lake house.
 Moss notes that Barry is now using the "Barry Block" stage name.
 During dinner, Gene recalls the time Barry approached his car and gave a "monologue" about killing people, which arouses Moss's suspicions, worrying Barry.

 That night, Moss sneaks out and uses her laptop to find Barry's Facebook profile, which links him to Chris and Taylor.
 Moss concludes that Barry is the silhouetted man from the lipstick camera.
 Barry approaches her, explaining he is not proud of his actions, that he tried to leave it behind, and begs her not to pursue the matter.
 Moss repeatedly rebuffs him and forces him to walk toward the house, prompting Barry to approach a tree that holds a silenced pistol.
 Shots are fired, Barry returns to his room with a sleeping Sally, and he once again tells himself that his criminal life is over "starting now".